ANA InterContinental Tokyo

 Reimagining the online experience for this Akasaka icon

 Hotel websites abound but few of them, frankly, impress.
-When the folks at the ANA InterContinental contacted us (after reading our blog post about creating high-performing hotel websites) we know we had the opportunity to create one that would.
+When the folks at the ANA InterContinental contacted us (after reading our blog post about creating high-performing hotel websites) we knew we had the opportunity to create one that would.

 The client came with a fairly detailed list of requirements, which we further clarified and refined through a series of meetings and email Q&A. As a result, the Discovery phase of our standard website development process was abbreviated, and we moved right ahead with the design process.